-- The key is to plan early – Christmas can be an extremely busy time for all the family, with lots of activities and festivities for everyone to enjoy.
-Separated families should try to plan their Christmas arrangements as early as possible so that there is plenty of time to agree matters.
-Try not to leave it to the last minute otherwise there is a real risk you may find it too difficult or indeed too late to make an urgent court application in time and, in any event, court proceedings should be considered an option of last resort as they are likely to result in an already stressful period only becoming even more stressful.
-If there is a clash of events then you will need time to consider a solution.
-Ideally, you should try to agree the Christmas contact arrangements by the end of November, but if that is not possible, then there are lots of other ways you can try to resolve matters amicably.
+- It’s never too early to start planning – With lots of activities and festivities for all to enjoy, such as school nativity productions, parties and gatherings, Christmas can be an extremely busy time of year for families.
+Separated families should try to organise their Christmas arrangements as early as possible, allowing plenty of time to agree matters.
+Try not to leave it to the last minute otherwise there is a real risk you may find it too difficult or indeed too late to resolve matters.
+If there is a clash of events then you will need sufficient time to consider a solution.
+Ideally, you should try to agree the Christmas arrangements by the end of November, but if that is not possible, then there are lots of other ways you can try to resolve matters amicably.

-- Travelling abroad at Christmas – For some families there is an international element to Christmas which may also have to be taken into account.
+- Travelling abroad at Christmas – for some families there is an international element of Christmas which may also have to be taken into account.
 If one parent is travelling abroad with the children at Christmas then you must ensure that the flight, travel, dates, location and communication details are all agreed well in advance and recorded by both parents.
 Remember the consent of both parents will be required before you travel abroad with the children.
-Think about telephone, Skype or FaceTime contact on Christmas Day and agree how to deal the handover and return of passports.
+Think about telephone, Skype or FaceTime contact on Christmas Day and agree how to deal with the handover and return of passports.

-- Keep it out of court – The festive period can be a very stressful time for many families.
+- Keep it out of court – the festive period can be a very stressful time for many families.
 If you cannot agree the arrangements for the children then take advice from a specialist family lawyer or consider enlisting a mediator or collaborative lawyer to help resolve the arrangements amicably rather than applying to the family court where the proceedings can be very stressful and costly.
+Court proceedings should be considered as an option of last resort as they are likely to result in an already stressful period only becoming even more stressful.

 Above all, try to put the children first and remember that Christmas should be about everyone having fun and enjoying themselves.
-This may mean trying to put aside your emotions for the festive period and compromising on the contact arrangements for the sake of the children so that they can enjoy all that Christmas time has to offer.
+This may mean trying to put aside your emotions for the festive period and compromising on the arrangements for the sake of the children so that they can enjoy all that Christmas time has to offer.